emunozh/UvalR/README.rst

     + root
     |---Data     # The script will look for a csv file containing materials data
     |               in this directory.
 The csv name has to be 'materials.csv'
-    |---Examples # Some examples on how to run the scriptt.
+    |---Examples # Some examples on how to run the script.
     |---FIGURES  # The script will store the plots here.
     |---TABLES   # And the corresponding result data here.